aleable/aleable.github.io/_pages/cv.md

 {% include base_path %}

-Clicking <a href="../files/CV.pdf">here</a> you can download a .pdf version of my curriculum vitæ.
+Clicking <a href="../files/CV.pdf">here</a> you can download a pdf version of my curriculum vitæ.

 Education
 ======